DoodleSaurus/Caves-and-Catastrophes/README.md

 ## Extending & refactor suggestions

-- Break code into more modules (UI, save, ai, generation).
+- Break code into more modules (UI, save, generation).
 - Migrate saves to JSON/text for portability.
 - Replace `_getch()` with `ncurses` on POSIX for a richer terminal UI.
 - Add `ENABLE_WEBHOOK` compile flag for opt‑in telemetry.